Riley-Brown/react-speech-to-text/README.md

 If cross-browser support is needed, the `crossBrowser: true` prop must be passed.
 A [Google Cloud Speech-to-Text](https://cloud.google.com/speech-to-text/) API key is needed.

-This hook makes use of a customized version of `Recorder.js` for recording audio, down-sampling the audio `sampleRate` to <= 48000hz, and converting that audio to WAV format.
+This hook makes use of a customized version of `recorder.js` for recording audio, down-sampling the audio `sampleRate` to <= 48000hz, and converting that audio to WAV format.

-The hook then converts the WAV audio blob returned from `Recorder.js` and converts it into a `base64` string using the `FileReader` API.
+The hook then converts the WAV audio blob returned from `recorder.js` and converts it into a `base64` string using the `FileReader` API.
 This is all needed in order to POST audio data to the Google Cloud Speech-to-Text REST API and get transcribed text returned all on the front-end.

+Also used is `hark.js` for detecting start and stopped speech events during cross-browser mode.
+For non cross-browser Chrome only mode, Chrome's Speech Recognition API handles start and stop speech events automatically.

+Both `recorder.js` and `hark.js` can be found in the `Public` folder.

 # Arguments